haktansuren/wp-handl-utm-grabber/readme.txt

 It is hard to continue development and support for this free plugin without contributions from users like you.
 If you enjoy using HandL UTM Grabber, find it useful and want us to develop further, please consider [__making a donation__](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SS93TW4NEHHNG).

 Please [review](https://wordpress.org/support/view/plugin-reviews/handl-utm-grabber#postform) if you like the plugin!

+Question/Problem/Support join our slack channel.
+[Reply to this post to get an invite](https://www.haktansuren.com/handl-utm-grabber/).

 **SPECIAL THANKS:** This plugin has been tested on various operating systems and browsers thanks to <a href='https://www.browserstack.com'>BrowserStack!</a>